 I would like to make Nigella's Chorizo and Chickpea Stew but don't have (don't like) amontillado sherry.
 What could I used instead?
 Have the basic spirits in the cupboard and often some wine on the go.

 Nigella's Chorizo And Chickpea Stew (from KITCHEN) is a dish that is quick to make but with good flavour thanks to the spicing of the chorizo.
-Amontillado sherry is a dry sherry that has been aged in oak barrels and is slightly more fortified (slightly higher alcoholic content) than lighter fino sherries.
+Amontillado sherry is a dry fino sherry that has been aged in oak barrels and has a slightly higher alcoholic content than lighter fino sherries.
 Amontillado has an oaky and slightly nutty flavour, which also adds to the flavour of the stew.
+The recipe uses a dry Amontillado so avoid any that may have been sweetened.

 A dry Marsala wine would be the closest substitute as this is also fortified and barrel aged, otherwise you could use a dry Madeira.
 Once opened Madeira and Marsala wines keep quite well so they are useful to have on hand for cooking as you can add a splash to gravies and other stews.
 If you have brandy in your drinks cupboard then this would be the next option.
 It has a much higher alcohol content than sherry and other fortified wines, so make sure that you do let it simmer until almost fully evaporated otherwise the stew may have a slightly harsh edge to it.